Carbonized bamboo is not only a color, it's a manufacturing process.

 Did you know?
 In Asia, bamboo is also a part of a balanced and nutritious diet.
 Low in fat and calories, high in potassium and dietary fiber, delectable bamboo shoots are a welcome addition to salads, soups, and main dishes.
 However, no one knows why panda bears are so fluffy despite eating only low fat, low calorie bamboo shoots.

 All of our carbonized bamboo floors are finished with our patented AccuSeal system, which protects the flooring and ensures hassle-free cleaning.
 Made with cutting edge industrial materials under the strictest manufacturing standards, our 10-coat protective finish is water-based and scratch resistant, ensuring the perfect combination of beauty and durability.
-Here at Ambient Bamboo Floors, you never have to choose between beauty and function—our AccuSeal© finishing system is backed by our 30-year warranty, so you and your family can walk (and even run!) easy knowing that your flooring will last for years to come.
+Here at Ambient Bamboo Floors, you never have to choose between beauty and function—our AccuSeal© finishing system is backed by a lifetime warranty so you and your family can walk (and even run!) easy knowing that your flooring will last for years to come.

 Did you know?
 Bamboo can remain resilient in extreme conditions that would render most other plants extinct.
 It was the first plant in Hiroshima, Japan to recover after the nuclear blast in 1945.
 Some bamboo species can grow at 4000 meters altitude in mountains, and handle subzero temperatures (up to -20°C).